Sunlitspace542/ultrastarfox/README.md

 Building is easy if you've used the Star Fox EZBuild.

 ## Future things to do
+1. Expanded texture space
-1. Organize source files and edit makefile accordingly
+2. Organize source files and edit makefile accordingly
-2. FastROM
+3. FastROM